 • Authentication and authorization: By utilizing multi-factor authentication (MFA) and single sign-on (SSO) technologies, CASBs ensure that only authorized users can access cloud applications.

 • Granular access control: These solutions allow organizations to set detailed access policies based on user roles, device types, and locations.
-This ensures that users have the appropriate level of access to cloud resources.
+This level of control ensures that users have the appropriate level of access to cloud resources.

 Visibility and Compliance

-• Cloud application discovery: CASBs provide visibility into the use of cloud applications within an organization, including shadow IT.
-This helps in identifying unauthorized applications and ensuring they comply with security policies.
+• Cloud application discovery: CASBs provide visibility into cloud application usage in an organization, including shadow IT.
+This helps identify unauthorized applications and ensures compliance with security policies.

 • Compliance management: CASBs help organizations meet regulatory requirements by providing tools to monitor and enforce compliance with standards such as GDPR, HIPAA, and PCI-DSS.
 This includes generating audit reports and maintaining logs of user activities.